-In the French overseas departments and territories (Martinique, Guadeloupe, French Guyana, New Caledonia, Reunion Island, Wallis and Fortuna), the Group has solid local positions where it operates through 49 branches.
+In the French overseas departments and territories (Martinique, Guadeloupe, French Guyana, New Caledonia, Reunion Island, Wallis and Fortuna), the Group has solid local positions where it operates through 50 branches.

-In the Middle East, the Gulf states are served by the regional headquarters in Bahrain, responsible for four territories (Bahrain, Abu Dhabi, Dubai and Qatar).
-Two entities are currently being opened in Saudi Arabia and Kuwait.
-The Group also has an expanding network in Egypt (BNP Paribas Cairo).
+In the Near- and Middle-East region, BNP Paribas is currently implementing an expansion plan.
+The Persian Gulf states are served by the regional headquarters in Bahrain, responsible for six territories (Bahrain, Abu Dhabi, Dubai, Qatar, Saudi Arabia and Kuwait).
+The Group also has sites in Cyprus and Lebanon (BNPI), and a partnership has just been established with the international Private Banking business line in order to offer comprehensive wealth management solutions for the entire region.